blockifywp/plugin/readme.txt

 ### Text Format Effects

-- **NEW!
-Gradients:** Add custom text gradients to paragraphs, headings, button text or any block that supports Rich Text editing.
+- **Gradient:** Add custom text gradients to paragraphs, headings, button text or any block that supports rich text formats.

 - **Clear Formatting:** Removes all formatting from selected text.